Hughes-Genome-Group/Lanceotron-User-Docs/_build/html/_sources/mlv_developer/developer.rst.txt

 add_new_genome
 +++++++++++++++++++++++++++
 Adds a genome to the specified database.
 If the name matches a public genome in the UCSC genome browser, the RefSeq genes and chromosome file will automatically be added.
-The chromosome file (tab delimited chromosome to length) can be added manually to
+Oterwise, the chromosome file (tab delimited chromosome to length) can be added manually to
 *data_root/<genome_name>/<genome_name>/chrom.sizes*.

 * *- -name* - The name of the database (required)